santosh-r24/Taskbreakdown/README.md

 9. The agent only *remembers* the latest summary (if present) and the messages post it.
 10. Delete chat in the side bar can be used to delete all chat interactions with the agent.
 11. Delete summary in the side bar, deletes all summaries.

+#### How to Use
+1. You can view the live app by going to https://taskbreakdown.streamlit.app/, and follow the instructions on How to begin.